-Laser Marking for Food and Pharmaceutical Industry
+Laser Marking in the Food and Pharmaceutical Industry

 From laser-engraved food to medicinal packaging, laser marking technology is quickly becoming the preferred method of marking products in the food and pharmaceutical industries.
 Laser markers offer these industries a range of benefits, including:

-• High-resolution text, graphics and logos
+• High-resolution text, graphics, and logos

 • Clear marking on nonporous surfaces